stavrosan/Pet-adoption-platform/README.md

 * Admin login and user login
 * Admin can create, update and delete from admin panel
 * Users and viewers don't have access to admin panel
-* Users can only adopt available pets and see their adptions on user details page
+* Users can only adopt available pets and see their adoptions on user details page
 * Viewers only have access to home page and senior animals page
 * Responsive design